 Meeting the Housing code in Boston

-The State Sanitary Code is a list of rules and regulations for housing.
+The Massachusetts Sanitary Code is a list of rules and regulations for housing.
 The purpose is to protect the health and safety of tenants and the general public.
 All residential housing must meet these codes.
 You also need to adhere to certain landlord and tenant rights.

 Each unit must have at least 150 square feet of total space for the one tenant.
 For each additional tenant, the unit needs another 100 square feet.
 Total living space includes all rooms except rooms with ceilings lower than five feet.